forta-network/docs/docs/deploying-connect.md

 ## Connect your Metamask to Forta Connect

-You will need to connect your Metamask to the Forta Connect dapp with the following steps:
+You will need to connect your Metamask to Forta Connect with the following steps:

 1. On the Forta Connect website, click the Connect Wallet button on the top right
 2. A Metamask dialog will appear asking you to select which account to connect.
 Select your imported account, click Next and then click Connect